AishwaryaHastak/RAG-using-T5/README.md

 2. Creates vector embeddings.
 3. Indexes the data using **ElasticSearch**.

-## 🌐 Deployment

-The system is deployed as a **Streamlit** application, providing an interactive user interface.
-The deployment is managed using **Docker**, ensuring consistency and scalability of the application.

 ## Monitoring Feedback and Containerization

 User feedback is collected via thumbs-up👍 and thumbs-down👎 buttons in the UI.
 This feedback is stored in a **SQLite database** and helps in improving the application based on user experiences.
 The application is containerized using **Docker** to simplify deployment.